MariaSahakyan/dementianet-whisper-xai/README.md

 # DementiaNet Whisper XAI

 This project applies **OpenAI Whisper** to the [DementiaNet dataset](https://github.com/shreyasgite/dementianet), which contains speech recordings of people with and without dementia.
-We use **Explainable AI (XAI) methods** such as SHAP and LIME to interpret model predictions and explore linguistic and acoustic markers relevant to dementia detection.
+We use **Explainable AI (XAI) methods** to interpret model predictions and explore linguistic and acoustic markers relevant to dementia detection.

 ---